Schema Markup Example

 Stop blaming your ad account.
 Fix the machine underneath it.

-42nd Street helps growth-focused businesses build marketing systems that compound.
-If you're ready to stop renting attention and start owning your market, let's talk.
+42nd Street helps growth-focused Knoxville and East Tennessee businesses build marketing systems that compound.
+If you're ready to stop renting attention and start owning your Knoxville market, let's talk.